Understanding Current Events on Your Weenat Sensors

 However, some sensors, such as PAR sensors or pyranometers, can be installed upside down to measure reflected radiation.
 In such cases, the sensor incorrectly considers itself to be lying down.

 Applies only to sensors with rain gauges.
-The spoon is no longer tipping correctly: rainfall is not being recorded.
+The spoon is no longer tipping correctly: rainfall is not being counted.
 The system detects if the spoon hasn't tipped for 4 hours.

-The frequently stuck spoon event sensor-event-stuck-spoon-frequency.png is triggered if it occurs at least 10 times, meaning it's a recurring issue.
+The frequently blocked spoon event sensor-event-stuck-spoon-frequency.png is triggered if it occurs at least 10 times, meaning it's a recurring issue.

 Possible causes: